cmake-basis/BASIS/doc/installation.rst

 The build, test, and installation steps which are common to any BASIS based software, including BASIS itself, are given in the :doc:`howto/install` guide.

-If you have problems to build, test, or install the software on your system and this guide does not help you to resolve the issue, please contact us at ``sbia-software at uphs.upenn.edu``.

 .. _The Open Source Initiative: http://opensource.org/
 .. _license: http://www.rad.upenn.edu/sbia/software/license.html